Rough sleepers up by 7% putting pressure on local facilities

 She added: “to reduce the issue, fix the above.
 But reporting to Streetlink [a platform that connects people rough sleeping in England and Wales to support provided by local authorities and charities] gets the homeless embroiled in a broken system and many do not have the ability to navigate so go back on the streets.”

-Richard Thorpe, co-chair of Kingston Council’s corporate and resources committee, announced in August the decision to buy 50 homes to use as temporary accommodation to help tackle the challenges faced by homeless people in Kingston.
+Richard Thorpe, Co-Chair of Kingston Council’s Corporate and Resources committee, announced in August the decision to buy 50 homes to use as temporary accommodation to help tackle the challenges faced by homeless people in Kingston.

 Thorpe said the council’s initiative could save the borough up to “£750k a year” by reducing the reliance on nightly-paid accommodation.